ElectricRCAircraftGuy/ElectricRCAircraftGuy.github.io/_posts/2020-11-15-bulk-file-renaming.md

 ---
 published: true  # use "false" while drafting articles just before publishing
 title: Bulk File Renaming in Linux
+excerpt: "Sometimes I need to rename a bunch of files all at once.
+This is especially useful when mass-renaming/bulk-renaming photos.
+For instance, I want to rename file `unnamed-1.jpg` through `unnamed-29.jpg` to `high_res-1.pg` through `high_res-29.jpg`, respectively."
 tags:
     - linux
     - ubuntu